 5. Some feed on the flesh of living whales

-When we are on safari, we often see some of the Bryde's whales with fresh and/or healed cookie cutter scars.
+When we are on safari, we often see Bryde’s whales with fresh or recently-healed cookie cutter scars.
 This can help us gauge if particular individuals have recently spent time away from the Hauraki Gulf in deeper waters.